satya8888-satya/satya8888-satya/README.md

 ###

-<h3 align="left">My name is ...SatyaNarayana  and I'm a  Java FullStack Dev..., from ....Hyderabad</h3>
+<h3 align="left">My name is ...SatyaNarayana  and I'm a  Java FullStack Dev...,And Also Android Developer  from ....Hyderabad</h3>

 ###